 ABB (ABBN) Given a CHF 31 Price Target at Goldman Sachs

-ABB (VTX:ABBN) received a CHF 31 target price from investment analysts at Goldman Sachs in a report issued on Tuesday.
-The firm presently has a “buy” rating on the stock.
-Goldman Sachs’ target price would indicate a potential upside of 34.26% from the stock’s current price.
+Goldman Sachs set a CHF 31 target price on ABB (VTX:ABBN) in a research report sent to investors on Tuesday, April 3rd.
+The firm currently has a buy rating on the stock.

-A number of other research firms have also weighed in on ABBN.
-JPMorgan Chase set a CHF 24 price target on shares of ABB and gave the stock a “neutral” rating in a research report on Thursday, February 8th.
-Deutsche Bank set a CHF 29 price target on shares of ABB and gave the stock a “buy” rating in a research report on Monday, December 4th.
-Bank of America set a CHF 28 price target on shares of ABB and gave the stock a “neutral” rating in a research report on Tuesday, January 9th.
-Barclays set a CHF 30 price target on shares of ABB and gave the stock a “buy” rating in a research report on Friday, February 9th.
-Finally, Citigroup set a CHF 27 price target on shares of ABB and gave the stock a “neutral” rating in a research report on Thursday, January 11th.
-Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and five have assigned a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average target price of CHF 26.30.
+Several other equities research analysts have also commented on the stock.
+Kepler Capital Markets set a CHF 28 price target on shares of ABB and gave the stock a buy rating in a report on Thursday, December 14th.
+UBS set a CHF 21 price target on shares of ABB and gave the stock a sell rating in a report on Tuesday, December 12th.
+Bank of America set a CHF 28 price target on shares of ABB and gave the stock a neutral rating in a report on Tuesday, January 9th.
+JPMorgan Chase set a CHF 24 target price on shares of ABB and gave the stock a neutral rating in a report on Tuesday, January 2nd.
+Finally, Deutsche Bank set a CHF 29 target price on shares of ABB and gave the stock a buy rating in a report on Monday, December 4th.
+Two research analysts have rated the stock with a sell rating, nine have issued a hold rating and five have issued a buy rating to the company.
+ABB currently has an average rating of Hold and an average price target of CHF 26.11.

-TRADEMARK VIOLATION NOTICE: This news story was posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this news story on another site, it was copied illegally and reposted in violation of United States & international copyright & trademark legislation.
-The original version of this news story can be viewed at https://macondaily.com/2018/04/03/abb-abbn-given-a-chf-31-price-target-at-goldman-sachs.html.
+WARNING: This news story was published by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this news story on another site, it was stolen and reposted in violation of U.S. & international copyright laws.
+The correct version of this news story can be read at https://macondaily.com/2018/04/10/abb-abbn-given-a-chf-31-price-target-at-goldman-sachs-updated.html.

 About ABB